 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file containing a docket sheet and any of the documents filed in the case.
 You can access the court records on the internet, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each and every state maintains records of a person’s criminal past.
 These databases are connected so you are able to track criminal convictions from other states.
-You can go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and if the crime was in a different state entirely, you may have to pay a fee for a more intensive search.
+You can go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and if the crime was in a different state entirely, you may have to pay a fee for a more intensive search.